CarlosLavayenJr/ReadMeGenerator/README.md

 Make sure you have node.js installed.
 You can make sure of this by running (node -v)

 ## Usage
-by going to the repository folder location you can input (node index.js) within your command prompt
+By going to the repository folder location you can input (node index.js) within your command prompt.
+Or I've also included an option for a CLICK-ME.bat.

 ## Contributing
+CarlosLavayenJr

 ## Tests
 https://youtu.be/8MvcfWqQyrU